 Affordability is a big factor behind the boost in condo living, but it’s certainly not the only one.
 Condo living comes with many other benefits, including urban conveniences, public transit, employment and entertainment close to home, as well as a lock-n-leave lifestyle for when life takes you further abroad.
 Part of the package, is condo fees.

-One thing many first-time homebuyers forget to consider are condo fees.
-What exactly are condo fees, how are they calculated and what exactly do they cover?
+What exactly are condo fees, how are they calculated, and what do they cover?
 Here’s what you need to know.